williamsca/williamsca/_posts/2019-12-09-Epitaphs-Antonine-Plague.md

 ## What Drives Epigraphic Writing?

-The demand for epitaphs will depend on several
+The demand for epitaphs ought to depend on several
-conditions: how many Romans died, their wealth, and the popularity of inscribed epitaphs relative to other forms of commemoration for the dead.
+conditions: the number of Romans who died, their wealth, and the popularity of inscribed epitaphs relative to other forms of commemoration for the dead.
 It follows that periods of high mortality will be associated with more epitaphs.
-When the death rate is high, there will be relatively more subjects for epitaphs, and -- in a Malthusian economy -- their surviving relatives will have extra income available for "luxury" purchases that signal their wealth, like fancy inscriptions. ([^1])
+When the death rate is high, there will be relatively more subjects for epitaphs, and -- in a Malthusian economy -- their surviving relatives will have extra cash available for "luxury" purchases that exhibit their wealth, like high quality inscriptions. ([^1])

 The city of Rome suffered a series of epidemics in the latter half of